dalcorso/thermo_pw/thermo_pw_help.md

 * At line 170 of atomic/src/import_upf.f90 exchange the calls to set_pawsetup and radial_grid_copy to have the atomic paw tests working again in QE6.8.
+* At line 131 of thermo_pw/qe/pheqscf.f90 remove tpiba2 to have example21
+working again.

 **Patches for thermo_pw.1.5.0**:
 <br>